-ARTICLE XXII TEACHER TRAVEL
+ARTICLE 22 TEACHER TRAVEL

-- 22.1 Schedules of employees who are assigned to more than one school shall be arranged so that no such employee shall be required, without his consent, to engage in inter-school travel of more than thirty (30) miles per day from the base school.
-Such employees shall be notified of any changes in their schedules at least thirty (30) school days prior to the proposed change. - 22.2 Employees who may be requested to use their own automobiles in the performance of their duties and employees who are assigned to more than one (1) school per day shall be reimbursed for all such travel at the rate established by the IRS per mile for all driving done between arrival at the first location at the beginning of their work day; provided, however, that if the distance from the employee's home to his first location or from the employee's last location to his home is greater than the distance between the employee's home and his base school, he shall be reimbursed for the difference at the above rate.
+22.1 Schedules of employees who are assigned to more than one school shall be arranged so that no such employee shall be required, without his consent, to engage in inter-school travel of more than thirty (30) miles per day from the base school.
+Such employees shall be notified of any changes in their schedules at least thirty (30) school days prior to the proposed change.

-- 22.3 Employees who use their personal cars with District approval for field trips or other business of the District shall receive the benefits provided in Article XXII, paragraph 22.2 above. - 22.4 Travel assignments shall not be made to discipline employees.
+- 22.2 Employees who may be requested to use their own automobiles in the performance of their duties and employees who are assigned to more than one (1) school per day shall be reimbursed for all such travel at the rate established by the IRS per mile for all driving done between arrival at the first location at the beginning of their work day; provided, however, that if the distance from the employee's home to his first location or from the employee's last location to his home is greater than the distance between the employee's home and his base school, he shall be reimbursed for the difference at the above rate. - 22.3 Employees who use their personal cars with District approval for field trips or other business of the District shall receive the benefits provided in Article XXII, paragraph 22.2 above. - 22.4 Travel assignments shall not be made to discipline employees.

-ARTICLE XXIII MISCELLANEOUS PROVISIONS
+ARTICLE 23 MISCELLANEOUS PROVISIONS

-- 23.1 Any individual contract between the District and an individual employee executed prior to the effective date of this Agreement shall be subject to and consistent with the terms and conditions of this Agreement. - 23.2 This Agreement shall supersede any rules, regulations, or practices of the District which are contrary to or inconsistent with its terms except in the case of natural disaster or extreme emergency. - 23.3 Within thirty (30) days of ratification of the Agreement by both parties herein, the District shall have a number of copies equal to the number of certificated personnel plus ten (10), prepared and delivered to the Association for distribution to each employee in the District. - An employee's notification to the District that he intends to resign shall remain revocable until such time as the District officially takes action on such notification. - 23.5 Posted coaching positions shall be filled by certificated staff members who have a background in the sport or game and demonstrate the appropriate preparation for successful high school level coaching. - The parties mutually agree to revisit this provision after the Board has adopted job descriptions and selection criteria for coaches. - 23.6 Newly hired certificated employees shall be given a copy of this contract.
+- Any individual contract between the District and an individual employee executed prior to the effective date of this Agreement shall be subject to and consistent with the terms and conditions of this Agreement. - 23.2 This Agreement shall supersede any rules, regulations, or practices of the District which are contrary to or inconsistent with its terms except in the case of natural disaster or extreme emergency. - 23.3 Within thirty (30) days of ratification of a successor contract by both parties herein, the District shall have thirty (30) copies plus one additional for each anticipated new hire, prepared and delivered to the Association President for distribution to unit members in the District.
+The District will print additional copies upon request of unit members. - 23.3.1 Within thirty (30) calendar days of ratification of a successor contract or any change to existing contract language, the District shall post the updated contract digitally on the District website.
+The District shall print additional copies to include the updated changes upon request of unit members. - An employee's notification to the District that he intends to resign shall remain revocable until such time as the District officially takes action on such notification. - 23.5 Posted coaching positions shall be filled by certificated staff members who have a background in the sport or game and demonstrate the appropriate preparation for successful high school level coaching. - The parties mutually agree to revisit this provision after the Board has adopted job descriptions and selection criteria for coaches. - 23.6 Newly hired certificated employees shall be given a copy of this contract.

-ARTICLE XXIV SALARIES
+ARTICLE 24 SALARIES